mikolajborowski/WSBGroupProject/docs/developer_feedback.md

 Here is what we consider to be downsides:

 - Current lack of Rss App MySQL database deployment to Microsoft Azure due to limitations on student subscriptions.
-- If anything but an RSS link is added in the RSS link field, the app crashes.
+- If anything but an RSS link in the xml format is added in the RSS link field, the app crashes.
 This is a bug requiring further development.
 - The downside of using a CSS framework like Bootstrap is a possible issue with style overwriting.
 Moreover, switching to a different framework would be time-consuming.
 - Lack of typescript provides a risk of errors.
+- Lack of user authentication during registration.
+- Week password policy.

 On the upside: